 Pros:

-1. Switch to a lower interest rate: one of the primary reasons people refinance is because they want a lower interest rate.
+1. Switch to a lower interest rate: One of the primary reasons people refinance is because they want a lower interest rate.
 Having a lower rate can not only reduce your monthly repayments but can potentially help you pay your loan off sooner as well.

-2. Equity Access: when you refinance your home loan, you will have access to any equity you have paid over the course of your mortgage.
-If you choose, this could be used for things like re-investing, renovations, taking a holiday, purchasing a new car and much more.
+2. Equity Access: When you refinance your home loan, you will have access to any equity you have paid over the course of your mortgage.
+If you choose, this could be used for things like re-investing, renovations, taking a holiday, purchasing a new car, and more.
 However, before you go spending too much of your equity, it’s important to remember that the more equity you have, the better chance you have of getting the very best interest rate you can from your new lender.

-3. Flexibility: when you refinance your home loan, you can lengthen or shorten the loan term (i.e. how many years it takes to pay off the loan) to suit your needs.
+3. Flexibility: When you refinance your home loan, you can lengthen or shorten the loan term (i.e. how many years it takes to pay off the loan) to suit your needs.
 By increasing your loan term, you can reduce your regular payments over a longer period of time.
 By decreasing your loan term, you may increase your payments but pay less interest overall.

 Cons:

 2. Lenders Mortgage Insurance: If your equity is less than 20% of the property value, your lender may require you to take out Lenders Mortgage Insurance (LMI) when you switch.
-This protects the lender if you default on your home loan, but could end up putting you seriously out of pocket.
+This protects the lender if you default on your home loan but could end up putting you seriously out of pocket.

 3. Your credit score: Most people don’t realise that every application for credit goes into their personal credit file.
-Refinancing your home loan often could impact your credit score which can make it difficult to receive lower interest rates for future applications.
+Refinancing your home loan often could impact your credit score which could make it difficult to receive lower interest rates for future applications.

 Savings.com.au's two cents